|

 but it does have one fully symmetric

-also a compound of two tetrahedra and a
+faceting is also a compound of two

 stellation of the octahedron.